 If using a ravel-prone fabric (dress shirt material often is when cut), you may wish to overlock or use an alternative finish on the internal raw edges to help hold up stronger over repeat washings.

 - Trim excess fabric if/as needed.

 - Inverse through the rear flap gap to right-side (pattern) out.

 - Iron (optional) and insert pillow.

+Need a helping paw in the sewing room?
 You can find additional information on making envelope pillows, including diagrams, in our post on how to make easy envelope style DIY cushion covers.

 Patchwork DIY Recycled Shirt Pillows from Multiple Shirts

 The striped pillow was made using joined pieces from multiple different shirts.
 The rear panels, front panel backing, and striped elements all came from a variety of different dress shirts.
 Strips were cut from the sleeves to create the striped face and matching rear flap binding.